CageCode/World-Food-Ecosystems/practical2/API.md

 If you don't know how to do this by heart, google is your best friend.
 I found e.g. [this resource](https://statisticsglobe.com/set-axis-limits-in-r)

 > 🔍 **Review 2**.
 Visually, do you conclude that most points have increased or decreased in their EC content?
-Does this confirm what you saw in the boxplot?

 <br />
 <details>
 <summary>Answer Review 2.</summary>
+As you can see in the plot, most lakes increased in EC values between ~1980 and ~2015
 </details>
 <br />